codesharedot/dex-price/README.md

-# ethos price
+# dex price

-Gets the ethos price with Python (from JSON).
+Gets the dex price with Python (from JSON).

 https://pythonbasics.org